1996 PC Games

 - VideoLogic released PowerVR Midas 3 (3D acceleration)

-Does anyone else miss the good ol' MS-DOS days, back when the command-line was King and the normies were watching tv or twiddling their thumbs on console controllers, minding their own business instead of lobbying for the casualization of our hobby?
-You know, back before GoG and Steam let the riff-raff in to our arena of gaming with their auto-installers?
+Does anyone else miss the good ol' MS-DOS days, back when the command-line was King and the normies were watching sitcoms or twiddling their thumbs on console controllers, minding their own business instead of lobbying for the casualization of our hobby?
+You know, back before GoG and Steam let the riff-raff into our arena of gaming with their auto-installers for old games?
 You can read more about such odiousness in Reddit RPG Games.

 The 1990s was such a great decade to be a computer-gamer.
 Everyone has fond memories of computer-gaming in 1990-1999, but no one with good taste looks back fondly on The Terrible 2000s that followed.